We’re an affiliate

-Tips on preparing for
+Tips on preparing for emergencies as a vegan.

 Pack some cans of fruits and veggies.
 How could you go wrong?
 Easy, cheap, and fully sealed until you need them, except it can become heavy carrying a dozen tin cans around and you still might need a can opener to get to your food.
 The LifeStraw is a personal water filter you may have heard of it would be a good idea to get one just in case you don’t have access to good drinking water.
 We also would recommend reading https://www.ready.gov/food for tips on cooking without power and food safety.

 A better and more nutritious way to load up your gear for snacks, meals and even survival has come along.
 Freeze-dried vegetables and beans come in easy to take with you backpacking kits making grabbing a bite on your adventure that much easier.
 High protein, resealable pouches, non-GMO, gluten-free, and of course 100% vegan emergency food make these kits perfect for the hungry explorer.
 Premium dried foods make your backpack extra light for ease of travel.
 Also, it’s a good idea to research local edible foods you can forage for in the wild.
 Check out our article on mushroom foraging.